sparshsah/foggy-demo/demo/ml/musings.md

 * Pretraining (optimizing hyperparameters and settling pretrained weights based on large, generic datasets) ->
 * Foundation models (massive-scale pretrained models) ->
 * Fine-tuning (e.g. freezing the hyperparameters and "backbone" (earlier layers) and just doing low-learning-rate backpropagation on the "head" (later, closer-to-output layers) based on smaller domain-specific labeled datasets)

+## RL

+RL often boils down to applying Q-Learning (off-policy) or SARSA (on-policy) to optimize or evaluate an action policy by letting an agent explore in a self-supervised manner the state space of an MDP (Markov Decision Process), wherein the value function can be written as a Bellman equation.

 ## Industrial Automation